im-tomu/tomu-quickstart/README.md

 ## Building Examples

 To build an example, go into the directory and type `make`.
+For example, `bare-minimum`.

 ## Loading Examples